BIGdeadLock/Graph-Crawler/README.md

 appears in a document and the number of documents that contain the word.
 To read more about TF-IDF please refer to https://en.wikipedia.org/wiki/Tf%E2%80%93idf.
 In our use case, if the email address is common it is considered junk, for example the university's email address or a spam email address.
-If the email address is rare it is considered good, for example a real email address.
+If the email address is rare it is considered good, for example a professor's email address.

 ### Email Domain Probability Distribution
 In order to account for the possibility of fake email addresses, I decided to map the email domains to a probability.